imgntn/darkroom/README.md

 The game includes a service worker that caches key assets for offline use.
 After loading the site once while online, you can revisit without a network connection and it will continue to work.

+The project now provides a PWA manifest and offline fallback page so it can be installed on mobile devices.
+When offline, navigation requests show `offline.html`.